josephvioli/nmos-discovery-registration/index.md

 ### Why does it matter?

-- Enables automation and reduces manual overhead in setting up networked sytems
+- Enables automation and reduces manual overhead in setting up networked systems
 - Essential for dynamic deployment

 ### How does it work?